camunda/camunda-docs-manual/content/user-guide/process-engine/delegation-code.md

     <camunda:taskListener event="create" delegateExpression="${myTaskListenerBean}" />
     ```

-Besides the `class`, `expression` and `delegateExpression` attribute a
+Besides the `class`, `expression` and `delegateExpression` attributes, a
 [camunda:script][camunda-script] child element can be used to specify a script as task listener.
-Also an external script resource can be declared with the resource attribute of the
+An external script resource can also be declared with the resource attribute of the
 `camunda:script` element (see the documenation about [script sources][script-sources] of script
 tasks).